emarsden/dash-mpd-cli/doc/src/container.md

 - xsltproc from the libxslt package, from Alpine Linux

-- Shaka packager, from [Google's Docker image](https://hub.docker.com/r/google/shaka-packager) or [from GitHub](https://github.com/shaka-project/shaka-packager/releases/latest/), or built from source on certain platforms
+- Shaka packager, from [Google’s Docker image](https://hub.docker.com/r/google/shaka-packager) or [from GitHub](https://github.com/shaka-project/shaka-packager/releases/latest/), or built from source on certain platforms